dashkevych/sortable-wordpress-plugin/readme.txt

 2. Inside Sortable block, add Sortable Entry.
 3. Each Sortable Entry comes with date option.
 To change date option, select Sortable Entry within List View, and make changes in Date Settings in Block sidebar.

+= How to change layout? =

+1. In Block editor, select Sortable Entry within List View.
+2. Within block toolbar, click on eather List view or Grid view icon.

 = What blocks to use inside Sortable? =

 Sortable block supports only Sortable Entry block as inner content.
 It's not possible to add any other blocks to main container of Sortable block.